3 Key Things Your Outsourced IT Support Should Not Be Doing

 As the old saying goes, “good things cost money,” but not all the time, especially on your IT expenses.
 An expensive outsourced IT support rate does not mean it is already good.
 The same goes if the offer is ridiculously low-cost for outsourced services.
 It could be baiting you to gain business and accrue more costs in the long run, probably because of undeclared service inclusions, additional tools, or whatnot.

 You should go after a provider with justifiable pricing, regardless of whether it is expensive or cheap.
-The best way to check this is to compare the price ranges of a specific IT task in the market, then check the service inclusions.
+The best way to check this is to compare the price ranges of a specific IT task in the market and then check the service inclusions.
 For example, you are looking for help desk support.
 Your findings can determine if they are above or below the market price, and their task coverage can justify it.
 You can also check with your network within your industry if it is justifiable pricing or ask for their recommendations.

 Non-tailored and Unclear Service Framework